Takeno/mtg-policy-changes/ipg.md

 Examples

-- A. A player in a Legacy tournament lists Mana Drain (a banned card) on his decklist.
+- A. A player in a Legacy tournament lists Mana Drain (a banned card) on their decklist.

 - B. A player has a 56-card decklist.
-Her actual deck contains 60 cards, with four Dispels not listed.
+Their actual deck contains 60 cards, with four Dispels not listed.

 - C. A player lists ‘Sarkhan’ in a format with both Sarkhan, the Dragonspeaker and Sarkhan Unbroken.

-- D. A player loses some cards and is unable to find replacement copies, making her unable to play a deck that matches her decklist.
+- D. A player loses some cards and is unable to find replacement copies, making their unable to play a deck that matches their decklist.

-- E. A player registers Ajani, Valiant Protector, but she is playing Ajani Unyielding.
+- E. A player registers Ajani, Valiant Protector, but they are playing Ajani Unyielding.

 Philosophy

 Decklists are used to ensure that decks are not altered in the course of a tournament.
 Judges and other tournament officials should be vigilant about reminding players before the tournament begins of the importance of submitting a legal decklist, and playing with a legal deck.
-A player normally receives a Game Loss if his or her decklist is altered after tournament play has begun.
+A player normally receives a Game Loss if their decklist is altered after tournament play has begun.

 Penalties for decklist errors discovered during a deckcheck are issued immediately.
 Other decklist penalties are issued at the start of the next round to minimize the disruption to the match currently being played and provide consistency in case some players have finished playing their match before the penalty can be administered.

-Ambiguous or unclear names on a decklist may allow a player to manipulate the contents of his or her deck up until the point at which they are discovered.
+Ambiguous or unclear names on a decklist may allow a player to manipulate the contents of their deck up until the point at which they are discovered.
 Truncated names of storyline characters on decklists (legendary permanents and planeswalkers) are acceptable as long as they are the only representation of that character in the format and are treated as referring to that card, even if other cards begin with the same name.

 The Head Judge may choose to not issue this penalty if they believe that what the player wrote on their decklist is obvious and unambiguous, even if it is not the full, accurate name of the card.
 In Limited tournaments, the Head Judge may choose not to issue this penalty for incorrectly marked basic land counts if they believe the correct land count is obvious.
 This should be determined solely by what is written on the decklist, and not based on intent or the actual contents of the deck; needing to check the deck for confirmation is a sign that the entry is not obvious.